codership/documentation/galeracluster/source/installmariadbsrc.rst

 Building the Database Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. _`build-mariadb`:

+The database server for Galera Cluster is the same as that of the standard database servers for  standalone instances of MariaDB, with the addition of a patch for the wsrep API, which is packaged in the version downloaded from `GitHub <https://github.com>`_.
+You can enable the patch through the ``WITH_WSREP`` and ``WITH_INNODB_DISALLOW_WRITES`` CMake configuration options.

 To build the database server, run the following commands from the ``mariadb/`` directory: